derailed/popeye/README.md

       cpu:    90
       # Memory checks if current Memory utilization on a node is greater than 80%.
       memory: 80
-    # Exclude lists node names to exclude from the scan.
-    exclude:
-    - master

-  # Configure namespace resources
-  namespace:
-    # Exclude list out namespaces to be excluded from the scan.
-    exclude:
-      - kube-system
-      - kube-public

   # Configure pod resources
   pod: